Akagari: The Red Rat in Hollywood

 Akagari: The Red Rat in Hollywood (赤狩り THE RED RAT IN HOLLYWOOD) is a Japanese manga series written and illustrated by Osamu Yamamoto.
-It was serialized in Shogakukan's seinen manga magazine Big Comic Original from May 2017 to April 2021.
+It was serialized in Shogakukan's seinen manga magazine Big Comic Original from May 2017 to April 2021, with its chapters collected in ten tankōbon volumes.

+Synopsis

+The series is a fictionalized account of the Second Red Scare and Hollywood blacklist in the United States during the 1940s and 1950s, touching on the productions of many films of the time (including Roman Holiday, On the Waterfront, and East of Eden), with particular focus on the activities of Elia Kazan and Dalton Trumbo.

 Publication

 Written and illustrated by Osamu Yamamoto, Akagari: The Red Rat in Hollywood was serialized in Shogakukan's seinen manga magazine Big Comic Original from May 20, 2017, to April 5, 2021.
-Shogakukan collected its chapters into ten individual tankōbon volumes, released from November 30, 2017, to June 30, 2021.
+Shogakukan collected its chapters in ten tankōbon volumes, released from November 30, 2017, to June 30, 2021.